 The only effective tool available to detect and/or oppose propaganda is applied logic aka “critical thinking.”

-Tragically, Christendom (the organized expression of Christianity in the earth) is certainly no better off than pop culture when it comes to clear-headed thinking, rational analysis, and avoidance of bias and fallacies.
+Tragically, Christendom (the organized expression of Christianity in the earth) is certainly no better off than pop culture when it comes to clear-headed, rational thinking and unbiased analysis.

 - Many believers pride themselves on their grasp of doctrinal knowledge and spiritual discernment.
 However far more often than not, they are just as biased, ignorant, and oblivious to their own fallacious thinking as those they oppose internally and externally.